novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-124.md

 ― I’ll join too.

-Thus, some investment funds were about to flow into not only other venture companies but also 【Namui Iyagi】.
+Thus, some investment funds were about to flow into not only other venture companies but also 【Nam's Story】.

 * * *

 The next day, Lee Hyun-woo heard the news about the investment funds.

-Directly from Park Ki-ho, the representative of 【Namui Iyagi】, over the phone.
+Directly from Park Ki-ho, the representative of 【Nam's Story】, over the phone.

 (Thanks to you, CEO.)